Divy1211/AoE2DE_UGC_Guide/docs/scenarios/basics.md

 1. `Brush Size`: allows you to pick how large of an area you want to affect on the map at once

 *Trick*: In the editor, there are 7 different levels of elevation to chose from, but the elevation can actually have higher or lower values.
 In the editor, there is no way to make water have elevation either, but it is actually possible to give water elevation as well.
-Both of these things requires use of external map editing tools and are covered under the `AoE2ScenarioParser` Segment of this guide.
+Both of these things requires use of external map editing tools and are covered under the `AoE2ScenarioParser` section of this guide.

 ### 3.3.
 Cliffs